Weight loss. It’s complicated, challenging, rewarding, and essential to our mental and physical health.

 Everyone is different.
 Calculating your weight loss percentage is another helpful tool to keep track of the progress you’re making.
 You don’t have to, but it is extremely helpful information about how your body works and sheds weight.

 Why?
 It just depends.
 That’s not our favorite answer, and you probably think so too.
-The reality is everyone’s bodies are different, and a weight loss program your friend does might not be as effective on you.
+The reality is everyone’s body is different, and a weight loss program your friend does might not be as effective on you.
 That’s the unfortunate truth in the weight loss world.

 Luckily, there are so many ways you can easily plan your routine, record it, and start losing weight.